hkvalvik/entail-dashboard/README.md

 ### Testability

 * **Integration**: Playwright for end-to-end testing, with a shared [@repo/e2e-utils](packages/e2e-utils/) package for stable HTML selectors.
 * **Edge cases**: Create a small system for mocking API responses and errors.
-Keep it lightweight to prevent unnecessary maintenance.
+Avoid too much hardcoded mock data to prevent unnecessary maintenance.
 * **Unit tests**: For utilities and logic.
 A lighter test runner will be better than Playwright for running these as a background task during development.

 ### Performance